IN-CORE/incore-docs/manual/source/getting_started.md

 	conda list pyincore
 	```

+2. Jupyter Notebook has to be installed separately in your virtual environment (activated by `conda activate mypyincore`) on Miniconda:
+    ```
+    conda install jupyter
+    ```

-2. Start local Jupyter Notebook by running the following command in the terminal or command prompt, from your **Project folder**.
-Jupyter Notebook is already installed
+3. Start local Jupyter Notebook by running the following command in the terminal or command prompt, from your **Project folder**:
-with Anaconda distribution:
 	```
 	jupyter notebook
 	```